 8. Manage risks: ensure a proactive, strategic and precautionary approach is taken to addressing and managing known threats and risks including our ageing demographic, wildfire, climate change and sea level rise.

-10. Informed, evidence-based and adaptive: The Tasmanian Planning System must be underpinned and supported by sound information, management systems and decision-support tools.
+10. Informed, evidence-based and adaptive Planning: The Tasmanian Planning System must be underpinned and supported by sound information, management systems and decision-support tools.

-Tasmania is well placed to become a shining global exemplar of quality sustainable living in harmony with nature.
-We need an exemplary Planning System to deliver on that vision.
+- Tasmania is well placed to become a global exemplar of quality sustainable living in harmony with nature.

-The United Nations Sustainable Development Goals (SDGs) provide a broadly accepted framework that can be used to help guide the formulation of specific goals that are relevant to communities at local, regional and state-wide levels.
+- The United Nations Sustainable Development Goals (SDGs) provide a widely accepted framework that can be used to help guide the formulation of specific goals and targets that are relevant to Tasmanian communities at local, regional and state-wide levels.

-TasPIN encourages everyone to advocate for and work towards Better Planning for Better Outcomes.
-Please consider very carefully the Planning policies and commitments of all Tasmania's political parties and candidates, and at election time, make your vote count for better Planning.
+- TasPIN urges all politicians and voters to consider very carefully the Planning policies and commitments of Tasmania's political parties and candidates.
+At election time, please make your vote count towards better Planning for better outcomes for Tasmania.
 See What Tasmania's political parties have to say.